 HTML Input Pattern Attribute to Validate Non-Latin International Characters

-HTML5 input’s pattern attribute must conform to JavaScript’s RegExp patterns which are a subset of many other common regex patterns, Your pattern and your browser’s built-in pattern are both used to validate the input.
-International characters in plane 0, the basic mode plane (BMP), contains more than 65000 characters, including chinese etc. There are known specification issues related to international domain names and the validation of email addresses in HTML.
-See W3C bug 15489 for details.
+Custom patterns should conform to JavaScript’s RegExp rules which are a subset of many other common regex implementations.
+JavaScript supported International characters in the basic mode plane (BMP), which contains more than 65000 characters, including chinese etc.

 Pattern Behaviors Similar to Many Regex Implementations